Nunnelee/Defense-NFL-data/README.md

 * How does a defense react to certain types of offensive plays?
 * Is there anything about a player – for example, their height, weight, experience, speed, or position – that can be used to predict their performance on defense?
 * What does data tell us about defending the pass play?

+# Lot's of information to EDA.
+In this project, you have to create your own Target with the data available.